Deep State Conspiracy: ‘Foe’ Barack Obama Accused Of Undermining Trump

 “Trump confounds these people because he’s always a step or two ahead.
 It’s a direct line to the Democrat Party and Obama and members of the Obama administration that Trump is signaling.
 You don’t face the usual feckless bunch of opponents who never fight you back.”

 The story of conspiracy was building long before Trump tweeted about it.
-Obama spoke to the members of his campaign group, Organizing for Action (OFA) one week after the election of President Trump.
-According to a transcript that was published by the White House, Obama rekindled the group with new direction.
+Obama spoke to the members of his campaign group, Organizing for Action (OFA), one week after the election of President Trump.
+According to a transcript that was published by the White House, Obama rekindled the group with a new direction.

 “Now is the time for some organizing.
 An election just finished, so it’s not going to be straight political organizing, but it is going to be raising awareness.
 It’s going to be the work you’re doing in nonprofits and advocacy and community-building.
 Over time, what’s going to happen is that you will reinvigorate and inform our politics in ways that we can’t anticipate.”